jacksalici/face-detection-eye-tracking/readme.md

 | Filtering | 3.198|1.156| 3 | 0.028

-It has not been said that the first method is actually much more precise in low light environment, but for situation like ours real-time detection in normal environment, we have chose to use the filtering method.
+It has not been said that the first method is actually much more precise in low-light environments, but for situations like ours real-time detection filtering method works fine and faster so we have chosen to use that for the next steps.

 ## Camera tracking